jking-roar/botc-bot/README.md

 - Comprehensive testing suite with 400+ tests
 - Multiple environment support for different servers

+Backups run in the background: save requests are queued and flushed at most once every 20 seconds, so expect a short delay (up to ~20s) between a command and the corresponding `current_game.pckl` write.

 ## Configuration

 The bot uses environment-specific configurations.
 You can either: